ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 For each configuration parameter, the Group Manager MUST use a pre-configured default value, if none is specified by the Administrator.
 In particular:

-* For 'group_mode', the Group Manager SHOULD use the CBOR simple value True.
+* For 'group_mode', the Group Manager SHOULD use the CBOR simple value "true" (0xf5).

-* If 'group_mode' has value True, the Group Manager SHOULD use the same default values defined in {{Section 23.2 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'sign_enc_alg', 'sign_alg' and 'sign_params'.
+* If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 23.2 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'sign_enc_alg', 'sign_alg' and 'sign_params'.

-* If 'group_mode' has value True, the Group Manager SHOULD use the CBOR simple value False for the parameter 'det_req'.
+* If 'group_mode' has value "true" (0xf5), the Group Manager SHOULD use the CBOR simple value "false" (0xf4) for the parameter 'det_req'.

-* If 'det_req' has value True, the Group Manager SHOULD use SHA-256 (COSE algorithm encoding: -16) as default value for the parameter 'det_hash_alg'.
+* If 'det_req' has value "true" (0xf5), the Group Manager SHOULD use SHA-256 (COSE algorithm encoding: -16) as default value for the parameter 'det_hash_alg'.

-* For 'pairwise_mode', the Group Manager SHOULD use the CBOR simple value False.
+* For 'pairwise_mode', the Group Manager SHOULD use the CBOR simple value "false" (0xf4).

-* If 'pairwise_mode' has value True, the Group Manager SHOULD use the same default values defined in {{Section 23.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg' and 'ecdh_params'.
+* If 'pairwise_mode' has value "true" (0xf5), the Group Manager SHOULD use the same default values defined in {{Section 23.3 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'alg', 'ecdh_alg' and 'ecdh_params'.

 * For any other configuration parameter, the Group Manager SHOULD use the same default values defined in {{Section 23.1 of I-D.ietf-ace-key-groupcomm-oscore}}.